How to turn Keyboard Backlight Autobrightness on or off in Windows 11

 Option 2Use Registry Editor (Advanced Users)

-For advanced users, you can change keyboard backlight autobrightness using the Registry Editor, but be aware you’ll need administrator rights.
+If you’re comfortable with advanced settings, you can change keyboard backlight autobrightness using the Registry Editor.

 First, open the Registry Editor.
 You can search for “regedit” in the Windows search bar and press Enter.
 You might need to click “Yes” on a User Account Control prompt.